jonp-h/TillerQuest/README.md

   - sm: Smartphone
   - xs: Phone (reduced screen size)

-- Client side rendering:
+- Client Side Rendering:

   - Try to keep client side rendering inside "client based components" where possible
     - Eg. the needed client side code should be moved inside its own component
     - This is to take advatage of SSR (Server Side Rendering)

+- Server Side Rendering:

+- SSR is the preferred.
+- All page.tsx should be kept SSR.

 - Authentication of users:
   - Client side pages use useSession()